 The Forum directly preceded the HLM2, a two-day meeting for Ministers and high-level officials from around the world, which took place in Nairobi, Kenya, from 30 November to 1 December 2016.

-Held on 29 November 2016, the Forum responded to the urgent need to strengthen the input of parliaments in development cooperation processes that are taking place at the global level.
+Held on 29 November 2016, the Parliamentary Forum responded to the urgent need to strengthen the input of parliaments in development cooperation processes that are taking place at the global level.

 Participants were given the opportunity for open and honest dialogue regarding the role of parliament within these processes, and considered how engagement can be strengthened.